 How to Build a Portfolio of Mutual Funds

-The Best Portfolio Structure & Design
+The Best Portfolio Structure and Design

 Building a portfolio of mutual funds is similar to building a house: There are many different kinds of strategies, designs, tools, and building materials; but each structure shares some basic features.

-To build the best portfolio of mutual funds you must go beyond the sage advice, "Don’t put all your eggs in one basket:" A structure that can stand the test of time requires a smart design, a strong foundation and a simple combination of mutual funds that work well for your needs.
+To build the best portfolio of mutual funds, you must go beyond the sage advice, "Don’t put all your eggs in one basket:" A structure that can stand the test of time requires a smart design, a strong foundation and a simple combination of mutual funds that work well for your needs.

 Use a Core and Satellite Portfolio Design